 In the final section, you will learn how to engage in community planning and understand the social and economic considerations for aquaculture development:

 - What is community-based aquaculture? – what stakeholders need to be involved in aquaculture development, and their role and participation in planning.
 The priorities of the operation and market considerations for the chosen species is also included.

-Additionally, beyond these aquaculture 101 resources, we have created a opens in a new windowcase studies documentopens PDF file on sustainable aquaculture development in coastal communities in the Philippines, the USA, Madagascar, and Belize.
+Additionally, beyond these aquaculture 101 resources, we have created a case studies document on sustainable aquaculture development in coastal communities in the Philippines, the USA, Madagascar, and Belize.
 This document focuses on key enabling conditions that have contributed to project successes and challenges and includes case studies of fish, shellfish, and seaweed aquaculture.

 We hope that this content and the resources provided increase your understanding of how to sustainably develop aquaculture in reef ecosystems in order to secure healthy food while protecting the marine environment.

 This content was developed in collaboration with TNC's Micronesia Program, Africa Program and Global Aquaculture Program, and Blue Ventures.
 For more information on TNC's aquaculture and sustainable food and water programs: